DiamondLightSource/malcolmjs/docs/source/userguide/working_with_a_design.rst

     #.
 Hover over the Link of interest.
 The Link changes colour to denote that it may be selected.
     #.
 Click the left mouse button to select the Link.
 The Link is highlighted.
     #.
-Hit the 'Delete' or backspace key on your keyboard.
+Hit the *Delete* or *backspace* key on your keyboard.
 The Link is removed from the Design Layout.

 #. *Via the Link Information Panel:*

     #.
 Hover over the Link of interest.
 The Link changes colour to denote that it may be selected.
     #.
 Click the left mouse button to select the Link.
 A Link Information Panel open in the right-hand panel of the user interface.
     #.
-Select the 'Delete' button in the Link Information Panel.
+Select the **'Delete'** button in the Link Information Panel.
 The Link is removed from the Design Layout.

 .. _constraints_when_using_links_: